khadersyed/khadersyed/README.md

 - 👋 Hi, I’m @khadersyed
-- 👀 I’m interested in Cloud, Automation, and Leadership
+- 👀 I care deeply about building a culture centered around people, around automation, and devops
 - 🌱 I’m currently learning go lang, and singing
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me - at khadersyed.com